Grantee: Herbert Mathews

 - Loyola University Chicago

-Dr. Mathews leads a research team with co-PI Linda Janusek, PhD, RN that seeks to identify the biological basis for the immune dysfunction that accompanies psychosocial distress.
-It is the premise of their work that psychosocial distress contributes to cancer recurrence through neuroendocrine activation and dysregulation of immune function.
+Herbert Mathews, Ph.D., leads a research team with co-investigator Linda Janusek, Ph.D., R.N., F.A.A.N., that seeks to identify the biological basis for the immune dysfunction that accompanies psychosocial distress.
+The premise of their work is that psychosocial distress contributes to cancer recurrence through neuroendocrine activation and dysregulation of immune function.
 If this premise proves to be true, then reductions in psychosocial distress would be expected to result in a normalization of immune function.

 - Featured Grant in Basic Biobehavioral and Psychological Sciences Branch (BBPSB)

 - Chromatin Organization as a Predictor of Stress Induced Immune Dysregulation

 - Program Director of Featured Grant: Paige Green

 To request edits to this profile, please contact us at firstname.lastname@example.org.